darkanakin41/download-search/README.md

 The main functionnality is the aggregation of multiple download sites into one with a common search form.

 ## Functionality
-* Search on different Download sites (Extreme Download and Annuaire Telechargement) and provide the original link
+* Search for *Item* on different Download sites (Extreme Download and Annuaire Telechargement) and provide the original link
-* Link the information with [themoviedb](https://www.themoviedb.org/?language=fr)

-## WIP
-* Create a detail page for a specific link
+* Access the detail of the specific *Item* retrieved from a Download Site
+* Display the list of available *Media* stored (linked to [themoviedb](https://www.themoviedb.org/?language=fr))
+* Access the detail of a *Media* and see all available *Item*

 ## TODO
 * Create an advanced research form
 * Create a user section
+* Enhance site parsing to retrieve more data

 For connected users :
 * Subscribe to a serie and be notified when a new episode is out